 All information is provided by the candidate.

-Azerbaijan’s project for Expo 2025 Baku is an exploration of how human ability, in all its forms, can be best applied across all aspects of society for the benefit of everyone.
+Azerbaijan’s project for Expo 2025 is an exploration of how human ability, in all its forms, could be best applied across all aspects of society for the benefit of everyone.

 Baku, the largest city in the Caucasus and capital of Azerbaijan, sits on the shores of the Caspian Sea, at the crossroads of continents and civilisations.
-The city is a commercial, political and cultural bridge between east and west, north and south where people have been living inclusively for centuries.
+A commercial, political and cultural bridge between east and west, north and south where people have been living inclusively for centuries.